Diving

 Underwater Navigation

-- Time and distance navigation: Estimating distances traveled underwater based on kick cycles and time spent swimming.
+• Time and distance navigation: Estimating distances by counting kick cycles and time.

 Popular Scuba Diving Destinations Around the World